apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 	.. versionadded:: 4.1

 	:user_email: A required email address to create an account with Let's Encrypt or to receive expiration updates.
 If this is not included then `rate limits <https://letsencrypt.org/docs/rate-limits>`_ may apply for the number of certificates.
+	:send_expiration_email: A boolean option to send email summarizing certificate expiration status

+		.. deprecated:: 5.1
+			Future versions of Traffic Ops will not support this legacy configuration option, see acme_renewal: { summary_email: <string> } instead.

 	:convert_self_signed: A boolean option to convert self signed to Let's Encrypt certificates as they expire.
 This only works for certificates labeled as Self Signed in the Certificate Source field.
+	:renew_days_before_expiration: Set the number of days before expiration date to renew certificates.

+		.. deprecated:: 5.1
+			Future versions of Traffic Ops will not support this legacy configuration option, see acme_renewal: { renew_days_before_expiration: <int> } instead.

 	:environment: This specifies which Let's Encrypt environment to use: 'staging' or 'production'.
 It defaults to 'production'.

 :portal: This section provides information regarding a connected UI with which users interact, so that emails can include links to it.